nodeschool/miltonkeynes/README.md

 # Welcome to NodeSchool MK!

+## NodeSchool MK is part of GirlsCode MK initative, see what else we do [HERE](http://girlscodemk.co.uk/)

 ## The 2nd NodeSchool MK will happen on April 19 @TNMOC (Bletchley Park)
 **RSVP** [HERE](https://www.meetup.com/Girls-Code-Learn-to-Code-with-Other-Girls-and-Women/events/249393708/)